 I imagine that PCs have the same compatibility with Android phones, but I really like the way Apple has made it so simple for all of the devices to be interconnected and easy to sync, although, they have made some irritating changes to iTunes in the last few years.

 I can AirDrop pretty much any file that I want to directly from my computer, which makes editing photos and transferring videos back and forth extremely easy.

 This especially comes in handy for the articles that I write on this blog.
 For instance, if I want to take a picture of my guitar, I can just do it with my phone and quickly transfer it over without having to connect anything.

-Assuming that you’ve synced your computer with your iPhone, all of your iTunes will be in your Garageband library, so that means that if you want to quickly use a sample from your iTunes, you can just drag and drop it easily from your iTunes into Garageband.
+Assuming that you’ve synced your computer with your iPhone (by the way, this is the one I recommend from Amazon), all of your iTunes will be in your Garageband library, so that means that if you want to quickly use a sample from your iTunes, you can just drag and drop it easily from your iTunes into Garageband.

 I wrote about that more here in my article on how to sample using iOS.

 Furthermore, when it came time to get a new iPhone, transferring the data and SIM card was literally a ten-minute process that required me only to set my old phone near my new one which essentially air-dropped everything, including the apps and all my data.

 From what I’ve noticed thus far, Garageband almost never crashes while I’m running it unless I’m using another energy-intensive software at the same time, for instance, Screenflow and Google Chrome all at once, however, if you are having this issue, I do have a guide.

 However, if you get a MacBook Pro with upgraded specifications, like the one I linked to above, you will likely be able to avoid this issue.